From spectral to scattering form factor: Acknowledgments

 MB would like to thank the MIUR PRIN contract 2020KR4KN2 ``String Theory as a bridge between Gauge Theories and Quantum Gravity" and the INFN project ST\&FI ``String Theory and Fundamental Interactions" for partial support.

-The work of MF was supported by the European Union's Horizon 2022 research and innovation programme: Marie Sklodowska-Curie grant agreement "BlackHoleChaos" No.101105116.
+The work of MF is partially supported by the European MSCA grant HORIZON-MSCA-2022-PF-01-01 ”BlackHoleChaos” No.101105116 and by the H.F.R.I call “Basic research Financing (Horizontal support of all Sciences)” under the National Recovery and Resilience Plan “Greece 2.0” funded by the European Union – NextGenerationEU (H.F.R.I.
+Project Number: 15384.).
 MF would like to thank the Nordic Institute for Theoretical Physics (Nordita) for their hospitality during a period when part of the research work has been conducted.

 The work of JS was supported in part by a grant 01034816 titled “String theory reloaded- from fundamental questions to applications” of the “Planning and budgeting committee”.

 DW was supported by an appointment to the YST Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
 This was also supported by the Korean Local Governments of Gyeongsangbuk-do Province and Pohang City.